-Our first Head of D&I is Steven Huang.
+Our first Head of DEI is Steven Huang.
 In his final interview for the role, he said something that I really loved.
-His objective for the year was for everybody at Culture Amp to be able to articulate why D&I was valuable to them.
+His objective for the year was for everybody at Culture Amp to articulate why DEI was valuable to them.
 Rather than only reporting on diversity metrics, he felt that we should focus on taking our people on a journey, helping them understand what inclusion really means, and creating a space where they can speak up if they don't feel included.
 The thread that runs through all of the work that he’s done this year aligns with our first value of having the courage to be vulnerable.

 1. Creating a pathway to inclusion

 Take recruitment as an example.
-Many people believe that unconscious bias training is best practice for hiring managers, but without context, this type of training can actually make differences more noticeable.
+Many people believe that unconscious bias training is the best practice for hiring managers, but without context, this type of training can actually make differences more noticeable.
 Steven believes unconscious bias belongs in a portfolio of diversity management strategies that acknowledge that bias comes from somewhere - racism, sexism, homophobia, transphobia, and ableism.

 2. Hold ourselves to account with data